Tblue/python-jproperties/README.md

 deleting properties by doing `del prop_obj.properties[key]` will not remove the associated metadata from the object.
 Instead, do `del prop_obj[key]`.

-The `properties` property is still useful to set many default values before parsing a property file:
+The `properties` property is nevertheless useful to set many default values before parsing a property file:
 ```python
 prop_obj.properties = a_big_dictionary_with_defaults
 file_obj = codecs.open("foobar.properties", "rb", "iso-8859-1")